 Ming-Chi Kuo of KGI came up with a new report containing his major predictions on the iPhone models of 2017.
-The lineup includes includes iPhone 7, iPhone 7 Plus, and OLED iPhone 8.
-The KGI report is a sum up of numerous recent rumors and new tidibits.
+The lineup includes iPhone 7, iPhone 7 Plus, and OLED iPhone 8.
+The KGI report is a sum up of numerous recent rumors and new tidbits.

-According to the analyst, the iPhone 8 is to pack the highest screen-to-body ratio for a phone in the markets.
-This can be credited to the presence of the features as in the ‘notch’ at the top screen display, and the virtual home button of the smartphone.
+According to the analyst, the iPhone 8 is to pack the highest screen-to-body ratio for a phone on the market.
+This can be credited to the presence of features such as the ‘notch’ at the top screen display and the virtual home button of the smartphone.

 On the other hand, the report also states that the virtual home button won’t support fingerprint recognition.
 This suggests that the new iPhone 8 is not going to feature the Touch ID sensor.

 Furthermore, the report apparently confirms the dummy hardware leaks regarding the iPhone 8 being almost bezel-less.
 The phone is to have minimal surround on all four sides, except the ‘notch’ that incorporates the earpiece and the front cameras.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The OLED iPhone 8 also features a 5.8-inch display with 5.2 inches as the usable screen area.
 As per previous reports, smaller bezels suggest that the overall size of the phone is similar to that of the current iPhone 7, which measures 4.7 inches.